- Who is Maisha Project?

 If you would prefer to send your sponsorship donation by mail, send a check or money order to: Maisha Project, PO Box 570, Oklahoma City, OK 73101.

-- Does full donation go directly to my sponsored child?
+- Does full donation go directly to my sponsored student?

 A standard administrative and processing fee is deducted to ensure compliance with 501(c) (3) nonprofit regulations.
-We are committed to keeping costs minimal to provide more for the orphans and destitute children in need.
+We are committed to keeping costs minimal to provide more for the orphans and destitute children and young adults in need.

 - How does sponsorship work?

-Maisha child sponsorships operate on a community based care model which keeps children in the homes of caregivers where they learn cultural traditions and develop skills that are vital to their future.
+Maisha student sponsorships operate on a community based care model which keeps student in the homes of caregivers where they learn cultural traditions and develop skills that are vital to their future.
 This model ensures they receive the best personal care and nurturing as well as a proper education.
-Through sponsorship, we improve the future one child at a time by providing scholarships for preschool, primary and secondary school as well as continuing education.
+Through sponsorship, we improve the future one student at a time by providing scholarships for preschool, primary and secondary school as well as continuing education.
 Daily meals are administered through the Maisha Feeding project and health screenings are done annually, with medical attention as needed.
-Our sponsorship model pairs a child in need with a generous sponsor who wants to make a difference in that child’s life.
-The donor’s sponsorship gift is combined with other contributions, grants and product donations in order to provide for the holistic well-being of Maisha’s children.
-As you sponsor, you will also be able to communicate and interact with the child you sponsor, and we will keep you up to date on their growth and progress.
+Our sponsorship model pairs a student in need with a generous sponsor who wants to make a difference in that student’s life.
+The donor’s sponsorship gift is combined with other contributions, grants and product donations in order to provide for the holistic well-being of Maisha’s student.
+As you sponsor, you will also be able to communicate and interact with the student you sponsor, and we will keep you up to date on their growth and progress.

 A Legacy of Hope sponsorship really means LIFE!
 When you partner with us to make a difference, you enable a child to create a better future for themselves and generations to come.
 A child with a sponsor is a child with hope.
 View our child sponsorship policy and full guidelines here.
 View our child sponsorship policy and full guidelines here.

-- Can I send my sponsored child mail?
+- Can I send my sponsored student mail?

 Yes!
-Just like all children, those at Maisha simply love receiving personalized mail.
+Those at Maisha simply love receiving personalized mail.
 Sending a note of joy and love would be greatly received by our Maisha community.
 Shipping guidelines: If you wish to send a letter to your student, please mail or deliver it to the Maisha office and it will be taken to Kenya with the next mission team.
 The Maisha Project, PO Box 570, OKC, OK 73101.
 Please include your student’s full name and ID number.

 - How can I make a general donation?